 The cellular segment includes basic cellular telephony services, text messaging, internet browsing and data transfer, content services, roaming services, and services provided to other operators that use the Company's cellular network.
 The two payment methods offered to our customers are pre-paid and post-paid.
 Pre-paid services are offered to customers that purchase credit in advance of service use.
 Post-paid services are offered to customers with bank and credit arrangements.
-Most of the post-paid cellular tariff plans are bundles which include unlimited volumes of calls time and text messaging (with fair use limits), as well as limited data packages.
+Most of the cellular tariff plans are bundles which include unlimited volumes of calls time and text messaging (with fair use limits), as well as limited data packages.
 Cellular content and value-added services offered include multimedia messaging, cyber protection, cloud backup, ringtones, the Apple Music streaming service, and a range of advanced business services.
-International roaming services abroad for the Company's customers include airtime calls, text messaging and data services on networks with which the Company has a

 International roaming services abroad for the Company's customers include airtime calls, text messaging and data services on networks with which the Company has a commercial roaming relationship.
 Partner also provides inbound roaming services to the customers of foreign operators with which the Company has a commercial roaming relationship.
 Optional services such as equipment extended warranty plans and international calling plans are also provided for an additional monthly charge or included in specific tariff plans.
 We also provide cellular phone repair services for independent merchants.